UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <opt text="<code>domain</code>">

-Although this specifies the domain for the plot, the data will still display with
+Although this specifies the domain for the plot, the points will still be displayed if you do not clip the plot.

 </opt>